WennyXie/Multi-variate-TimeDP/README.md

 The typical workflow consists of four main steps: preprocessing, training, evaluation, and visualization.

 #### 1. Data Preprocessing

+**Note**: If you are using the pre-processed data (Option 1 in Data Preparation section), you can skip this step and proceed directly to training.

 Preprocess nuScenes dataset to extract trajectory features and create train/eval splits: